Akash17-dev/Leapstart-Attendance/README.md

+   #                                            Note : Project is not completed yet!

 # LeapStart Experiential Portal & Portfolio Feed

 Welcome to the **LeapStart Experiential Powerhouse** platform.
 This application replicates the branding, design guidelines, typography, and light mode aesthetic modeled after [LeapStart India](https://leapstart.in/), bundled with an interactive public Student Showcase, live critique feedback reviews, star-ratings integration, and a secure multi-role administrative gateway.